Cork and Knife

 I was that weird kid who, when offered the choice of a brownie or a blondie, would always choose the blondie.
 Something about that cookie bar, packed with chocolate chips and toasty nuts, was just more interesting to me than straight chocolate (though I wouldn’t toss a good, fudgy brownie out of bed either.
 I’m not a monster).

-Unfortunately, more often than not, blondies can be underwhelming — either dry and crumbly or doughy and flavorless — so we set out to develop a foolproof recipe for what we consider to be the perfect blondie: a tender, moist crumb filled with deep caramel flavor from brown butter, vanilla and (optional, but oh-so-delicious) bourbon.
-Then we packed in our favorite mix-ins: chocolate chunks, butterscotch chips and toasted hazelnuts.
+Unfortunately, more often than not, blondies can be underwhelming.
+They’re either dry and crumbly or doughy and flavorless — so we set out to develop a foolproof recipe.
+We think the perfect blondie should have a tender, moist crumb.
+Then it’s filled with deep caramel flavor from brown butter, vanilla and (optional, but delicious) bourbon.
+Finally, we pack in our favorite mix-ins: chocolate chunks, butterscotch chips and toasted hazelnuts.

 Let’s talk for a minute about one of the best flavors in the entire world, brown butter.
-Need a delicious pasta sauce?
+You need a delicious pasta sauce?
 Brown some butter and toss a few sage leaves in it.
-Want something special to serve over scallops?
+You want something special to serve over scallops?
 Brown some butter and frizzle some capers in it.
-Want to make steamed vegetables crave-able?
+You want to make steamed vegetables crave-able?
 Yup.
 Brown butter, lemon, done.
 In these blondies, brown butter adds a deep, nutty warmth that compliments the vanilla and bourbon.

 Making brown butter is easy but has to be done carefully so it doesn’t burn and turn bitter.
 Add the butter to a heavy-bottomed, light-colored pan (we like using an 8-inch stainless steel sauté pan — the color makes it easier to see the color of the butter).
 Heat the butter on low until it’s fully melted, then turn the temperature up to medium.
 Stir and scrape the bottom of the pan with a heat-proof spatula as the butter browns.

-The water present in the butter will begin to sizzle and pop, and after a few minutes, once it quiets down, the milk solids will darken and smell nutty and delicious.
+The water present in the butter will begin to sizzle and pop.
+After a few minutes, once it quiets down, the milk solids will darken and smell nutty and delicious.
 Keep stirring and scraping until the butter is golden brown and the bits on the bottom are brown (but not black).
 Pour the butter, including the brown bits, into a heatproof bowl or measuring cup and set it aside while you whip the eggs.

 With those delicious ingredients, you know these are going to be tasty, but what about texture?
-While doing research (aka, poking around the internet and a million cookbooks), we found that one of the most common problems people had with blondie recipes had to do with texture.
+We’ve found that one of the most common problems people had with blondie recipes had to do with texture.
 Dense, crumbly dough was one issue, as was the butter separating out during the baking process.
 It turns out that both of these can be solved with one ingredient I can absolutely guarantee you have in your house: air.
-Without a leavening agent like baking powder (which in my opinion has no place in a blondie recipe; this is not a cake), the dough needs a little lift in order to not turn dense.
+Without a leavening agent like baking powder, the dough needs a little lift in order to not turn dense.
+And baking powder has no place in a blondie recipe; this is not a cake.

 We turned to our friends at Serious Eats, specifically Stella Parks (aka Bravetart), for the answer.
 In her recipe for Glossy Fudge Brownies, she calls for whipping the eggs and sugar together until they turn from a dark liquid to pale, thick and foamy.
 It turns out the same holds true for blondies.
 If you have a stand mixer, use the whisk attachment and whip it on medium-high for a good few minutes.
 The exact time will vary depending on the power of your mixer, but it could be up to 8 minutes or so.
 If you’re using a hand mixer, it can take a bit longer, but don’t skip this step.